Roughly 93 students graduated with a degree in Film, Video & Photographic Arts from 4 degree programs available in Connecticut.

 Early career salaries of $36,487 and mid-career salaries of $62,209 are normal for a graduate with a Film, Video & Photographic Arts degree.
 Check out the very best Film, Video & Photographic Arts degree programs inside the state.

 Next you'll find the very best universities and colleges in Connecticut for studying Film, Video & Photographic Arts.
 Our ranking methodology includes only Connecticut colleges and universities and ranks them according to things like graduate salaries, accreditation, educational quality, and more.

 Yale University is a good choice for students pursuing a Film, Video & Photographic Arts degree.
-In addition to its bachelor's programs, Yale University offers graduate degrees in Film.
+Film majors from Yale University earn a boost of approximately 33.9% over the average earnings of film, video & photographic arts majors.
 New Haven, Connecticut is the best environment for learners who relish the active city life.

 Any student who is interested in Film, Video & Photographic Arts has to take a look at Wesleyan University.
 Students from the film, video & photographic arts major at Wesleyan University get 10.6% more than the standard graduate with the same degree.
 The setting in a main urban center is wonderful for scholars trying to find adequate choices for social networking, excitement, and discovery.

 Fairfield University is one of the best schools in the country for Film, Video & Photographic Arts.
-Graduates from the film, video & photographic arts major at Fairfield University get 7.3% more than the standard graduate in this field.
+Graduates of the film program make about $38,964 in the first five years of their career and $66,909 after their first five years of their career.
 It is placed in the suburban region of Fairfield, Connecticut.